Minjarez lost consciousness during arrest

 All remain employed with their respective agencies except for Birkenmeier, who resigned in January, the Sheriff’s Office said.

-He pleaded for help for about four minutes, screaming “I can’t breathe,” “you are going to kill me” multiple times before he groaned and lost consciousness, according to the autopsy report.
+He pleaded for help for about four minutes.
+He was screaming “I can’t breathe,” “you are going to kill me” multiple times before he groaned and lost consciousness.

-The March 2, 2014, incident began with Minjarez pacing in front of the Texaco store at Pont des Mouton Road and University Avenue while Scanlan and their two children were inside, according to the lawsuits.
+The incident began with Minjarez pacing in front of the Texaco store at Pont des Mouton Road and University Avenue.
+Scanlan and their two children were inside, according to the lawsuits.
 The store clerk reported his behavior to police, and responding officers detained him almost immediately.

-State Police does not comment on pending investigations but confirmed Thursday the agency submitted its investigative report into the matter to the 15th Judicial District Attorney’s Office.
+State Police does not comment on pending investigations.
+However, they confirmed Thursday the agency submitted its investigative report into the matter to the 15th Judicial District Attorney’s Office.
 That agency’s action on the matter is on hold while the FBI conducts its own investigation.